Are you ready for a vacation and wondering if going to a hotel or taking an RV is the better choice?

 The average hotel nightly rate as of 2020 is a few cents under $100, which is a huge 24.9-percent drop over the previous year.
-The current drop is a direct result of the current Covid health crisis.
+The drop was a direct result of the COVID-19 health crisis.

 Even with a drastic price drop, the cost of current hotel rooms is much more than the $33 nightly average cost of an RV campsite with full hookups.

 Along with the room’s cost is the additional expense of airfare, gas, and maybe even car rental charges to get to your destination.